 - : Making your companion’s attacks magical is the only thing you actually benefit from here, but it’s crucial.
 Resistance to non-magic weapon attacks is common and becomes more common as you gain levels.

-- : Your beast gets two attacks and it still only costs you a Bonus Action to command them.
+- : Your beast gets two attacks and it still only costs you a Bonus Action (or half of an Attack action) to command them.

 - : This is a fantastic way to share buff spells, especially those which require Concentration.

 Primal Companion Options

 Tasha’s Cauldron of Everything presents a replacement mechanic for the Beast Master’s Companion feature.
 Rather than selecting an animal with a published stat block, you pick from one of three generic beasts and you can describe it however you like.
-If you want a sabretooth tiger, a dinosaur, a kimodo dragon, or just a dog, you’re using the same stat block.
+If you want a sabretooth tiger, a dinosaur, a komodo dragon, or just a dog, you’re using the same stat block.

 More important than simplifying the challenges of picking a companion, the new Companion feature also corrects the action economy issues which were the fundamental problem which made the Beast Master such a poor option.
 Commanding your companion is now done as a Bonus Action, allowing you to do interesting things on your turn like attacking or casting spells without leaving your pet to stand adjacent to your enemies and Dodge.

 Raising your companion from the dead now takes a spell slot (so long as you do so within an hour of its death), allowing you throw your companion into combat with little regard for its safey confident in the knowledge that you can bring it right back to life good as new.
 Obviously that’s a horrible way to treat an animal that you’re supposed to be emotionally bonded with, but this is a game, your companion is a class feature, and as a DM I wouldn’t make a fighter spend 8 hours feeding a wild longsword table scraps until they were friends, so no one should hold rangers to the same standard.